ohmy90/Matrix-Multiplication-Hardware-Accelerator-HLS/README.md

 <br/>

 ## Why is the C++ implementation 10x slower than the Python implementation without arguments?
-And the importance of good software design.
+And the importance of software/compiler design.
 <br/>

 <p align="justify"> Both codes are written to be executed on a single thread and sequentially (integers are used so single-threaded for Numpy).
 Furthermore, the implementations have a time complexity of O(N^3) since the matrices multiply by the standard method using three nested loops.
 The programs could have been optimized in a number of ways: multicore and multithread execution and local memory locations for faster read/write operations.
 Nevertheless, adding the flags lead to an improvement of over 20x in the C++ implementation.